brodieaustin/poisoned-well-novel/poisoned-well.md

 "I know because I am her sworn guardian.
 I am bound to her.
 I know because her blood flows in mine."
 Manan looked shocked.
 "Yes, I was made to drink her blood and do it regularly.
 I have felt the fire that girl possesses inside me."

-"Then why don't you go and get her."
+"Then why do not you go and get her."

 "Because the blood has grown thin.
 The connection is thin.
 And now you will lead me to her."

 Was it really futile to resist this guardian, this avenging spirit?
 Manan had no weapons.
 Her potions and tricks were stowed away in her traveling clothes in the cave.
 She could only throw snow at this man so long before he simply cut her down.
 Besides, she thought, the man will find the girl eventually.

 Then a small voice in her mind simply said, "Maybe the girl should go back."
-She wasn't fit for the world, after all.
+She was not fit for the world, after all.
 She was merely a child, a child in a young woman's body.
 She would never have enough sense to live without Manan.
 And what would their life be like anyway.
 Running from this gruesome guardian who ingested the girl's blood to protect her.
 Manan would never have done that.
 So, maybe she should simply lead him to the cave and all of this confusion would be over.

 The revolting voice was halted by terrible screams of pain.
 Manan looked dumbly at her own body.
 She expected to see a sword sticking out of her side, or an arm on the ground.
-But she wasn't wounded, not in the least.
+But she was not wounded, not in the least.
 It was the man who was screaming.
 No, shrieking now, crying for mercy, "I'm your protector!
 How can you do this!"

 There was the girl, wrapped around the man, undressed in the snow.
 Her entire body glowed a hideous translucent red.
 Manan thought that she could see right through her.
 The girl pressed herself against the man and he was burning up in his skin as she did.

 The girl was trapped when the smoking pile of ruins fell to the ground.
 The snow smoked and the ground beneath began to singe, but the girl held tight.
 Manan scrambled to her feet.
 She tore off her clock.
-It wouldn't offer much protection from the girl, but enough for now.
+It would not offer much protection from the girl, but enough for now.
 She heaped now over the dead thing, and pushed it off of the girl.

 "It's okay, it's okay.
 He's gone now."
 The girl rolled side to side.
 Manan dropped the cloak over her.
 The loose fibers of the rough spun thing began to burn too, as they were not protected like the girl's regular coverings.
 But Manan was able to pick her up, hold her by the shoulders, and lead her back to the cave.